0xln/Type-on-Strap/_posts/2019-09-28-try-hack-me-crack-the-hash-writeup.md

 tags: [Password Cracking, MDXfind, Crack The Hash]
 ---

-Since I've been working on the MDXfind bible the last couple of days, I'm putting all that good work to use and writing up the solutions to the "Crack The Hash" room on tryhackme.com.
+Since I've been working on the MDXfind bible the last couple of weeks, I'm putting all that good work to use and writing up the solutions to the "Crack The Hash" room on tryhackme.com.

 # Level 1

-The aim of the game here is to demonstrate how useful running MDXFind is for identifying hashtypes and running mixed hash types at the same time.
+The aim of the game here is to demonstrate how useful running MDXFind is for identifying unknown hashtypes and cracking list of mixed password hashes.
+First, lets create a file containing all the Level 1 hashes.

-**Task 1 Solution:**
+**Solution:**

 ```
 cat mixedhashes.list | ./mdxfind.osx -h 'ALL' -h '!salt,!user,!mdx5' rockyou.txt | ./mdsplit.osx mixedhashes.list